nana-4/materia-theme/README.md

 Materia is distributed under the terms of the GNU General Public License, version 2 or later.
 See the [`COPYING`](COPYING) file for details.

-## Credits
+## Acknowledgments

 - Materia is based on [Adwaita](HACKING.md#upstream-theme-sources) by GNOME.
 - Design and specifications are based on Google's [Material Design](https://material.io).
 - The included symbolic icons are based on [Material Design icons](https://github.com/google/material-design-icons) by Google.
-- Chrome/Chromium scrollbars extension was forked from [Adwaita-chrome-scrollbar](https://github.com/gnome-integration-team/chrome-gnome-scrollbar) by GNOME Integration Team.
+- The Chrome scrollbar extension was forked from [Adwaita-chrome-scrollbar](https://github.com/gnome-integration-team/chrome-gnome-scrollbar) by GNOME Integration Team.
 - Yauhen Kirylau (@actionless) who is oomox author polished scripts and supported Materia with [oomox](https://github.com/themix-project/oomox).
 - @n3oxmind who helped improve the installation script.
 - @smurphos who made and provided the Cinnamon theme for Materia.
-- Meson code/implementation in Materia was heavily influenced by @monday15's [lounge-gtk-theme](https://github.com/monday15/lounge-gtk-theme).
+- Our Meson code is heavily influenced by @monday15's [lounge-gtk-theme](https://github.com/monday15/lounge-gtk-theme).

 Also thank you to all contributors and upstream developers.